wangsu-api/terraform-provider-wangsu/docs/index.md

 # Wangsu Provider

-The Wangsu provider is used to interact with many resources supported by [Wangsu](https://www.wangsu.com).
+The wangsu provider is used to interact with many resources supported by [Wangsu](https://www.wangsu.com).
 The provider needs to be configured with the proper credentials before it can be used.

 Use the navigation on the left to read about the available resources.